SunnieShen/COMP2501/COMP2501_Project/COMP2501 project.md

 	1) Which workplace factors and demographic characteristics are most predictive of needing mental health treatment?
 	2) how to build a machine learning model to identify individuals who would benefit from mental health intervention based on their survey responses?
 4. A **short proposal (within 300 words)** stating:
-	• **Importance** of the question(s);
+	-  **Importance** of the question(s);
 	Mental health issues in workplace environments is a significant public health concern with economic and social consequences.
 Early identification of individuals who need mental health support can facilitate timely intervention, reduce workplace productivity loss, and improve overall well-being.
 This project addresses the need for data-driven approaches to mental health screening in professional settings.
-	• **Challenges/difficulties** envisioned in answering the question(s)?
+	- **Challenges/difficulties** envisioned in answering the question(s)?
-	Several challenges are anticipated, including handling class imbalance in the target variable, managing missing survey data, and addressing potential response bias.
-The subjective nature of self-reported mental health data may introduce noise, and ensuring model interpretability for practical healthcare applications presents additional complexity.
-Feature selection from numerous survey variables while avoiding overfitting requires careful methodology.
+	Several challenges are anticipated, including handling ==class imbalance== in the target variable, managing missing survey data, and addressing potential ==response bias==.
+The subjective nature of self-reported mental health data may introduce noise.
-	• If there are notable **existing works** related to the question(s), describe them briefly.
+	- If there are notable **existing works** related to the question(s), describe them briefly.
+	Previous research has established correlations between workplace stress and mental health outcomes.
+The analyzed notebook demonstrates successful application of multiple machine learning algorithms to similar mental health prediction tasks, achieving approximately 80-85% accuracy with ensemble methods.
+Existing literature shows that factors like work interference, family history, and employer support significantly impact mental health treatment needs.
-	• A brief **overview of your planned approach or methods**.
+	 - A brief **overview of your planned approach or methods**.
+	 1. data loading and exploration using tidyverse
+	 2. data cleaning: remove irrelevant columns, handle missing value and outliers.
+	 3. standardizing variables and data type conversion
+	 4. data analysis and visualization using ggplot2: uncover patterns, relationships, and potential biases in the data.
+This will include examining the bivariate relationships between workplace factors and the outcome variable (treatment).
+	 5. statistical modeling using logistic regression: Identify key predictors using logistic regression to quantify relationships between predictors and treatment-seeking behaviour.
+We will complement this with subgroup analyses to examine how these relationships vary by gender, country, and company size
+	 6. conclusion

 5. Do you want to give a short 10 min presentation (+5 min Q&A) in-class?
  - 5-point bonus to your raw midterm (60) and final (~90) scores, subject to the maximum score limit